 - Equitable streets.
 This means everyone – of every age and ability – should be able to get around safely, easily, and affordably.
 It also means prioritizing the people and places that have been left behind or discounted for too long with street safety improvements.

-- A people-centered transportation system, not a car-centered transportation system.
+- A people-centered transportation system.

 - More car-free streets and spaces.

 - Astounding numbers of people walking to get to school, to work, to play, to everywhere – because it’s that safe and inviting!

 - No more severe or fatal traffic crashes.
 None.

 Not only is this vision possible, achieving it is paramount for our growing city.
 San Francisco’s future as a healthy, equitable, climate-friendly, and competitive city depends on it.
 Everyone wins when we have safe streets for all.

 How We Work